sunnypilot/sunnypilot/README.md

 Branch Definitions
 ---

-### Release Branches
-Release branches are where features that are gathered for the openpilot individual release versions.

 * `prod`: Production branches.
 Include features that are tested by users and ready to use.
 * `staging`: Staging branches.
 Include new features that are not tested by users.
 No stability guaranteed.

-### Working Branches
-Working branches come in one of two variants:
 * `feature`: Feature branches.
 Represent new features being added to the system.
 No stability guaranteed.
-* `test`: Test branches: For experimenting with concepts that might not get used in the project.
+* `test`: Test branches.
+For experimenting with concepts that might not get used in the project.
 No stability guaranteed.

-Working branches always branch off of, and merge back in to, `develop`.
-Only working branches which are complete and release-ready will be merged in to the `develop` branch.

-### Develop Branches `develop`
-The development branches `develop` are where all features that are gathered.
+* `develop`: Development branches.
+All features are gathered in respective versions.
 Features will be committed to `develop` after review.
 No stability guaranteed.

 Special Thanks
 ---